taruch/product-demos/windows/README.md

 ## Suggested Usage

 **Setup Active Directory Domain** - One-click domain setup, infrastructure included.
+This is the easy button - use it.

 **WINDOWS / Create Active Directory Domain** - This job can take some to complete.
 It is recommended to run ahead of time if you would like to demo creating a helpdesk user.